chris-hall-hu/sinatra/README.md

 #Introduction
-A learning experiment for theming Drupal 8.
+A learning experiment for theming Drupal 8 during the alpha and beta stages, there will be no further development of this project (see note below)

-**NOTE:** This project has now been adapted to a [sandbox project on drupal.org](https://www.drupal.org/sandbox/chris_hall_hu_cheng/2646294) based on the Stable theme.
+**NOTE:** This project has now been adapted into a [Drupal project drupal.org](https://www.drupal.org/project/blocky) based on the Stable theme.

-Sinatra is intended to be used as a parent theme, for themes that want to drop most of the Drupalness (whatever remains), and get away from the override everything in a template approach. **This play theme will become a lot more mature in the coming weeks** I also want to experiment with includes (especially dynamic) and embeds in Twig.
-It should be possible to approach Drupal themes in ways not yet seen via Twig and possibly adapt to Workflows already in use for your other Twig based (or Twig like projects).
+Sinatra is intended to be used as a parent theme, for themes that want to drop most of the Drupalness (whatever remains), and get away from the override everything in a template approach.

-Note: I am using this as a base theme for [Bootrun](https://github.com/chris-hall-hu/bootrun) already which is already being used on my [Running on Drupal 8 blog](http://running-on-drupal8.co.uk).

-For now it is play, and possilby something useful to look at for those doing something related.
-Depending how Drupal finishes up it may become something more solid.

 ## Provide a little useful CSS
 Sinatra includes a little Drupal specific CSS to accommodate styles used in CK editor and the admin toolbar etc.

 ## Provide a richer Twig Block extension experience
 As of Beta 9 (and maybe later or for good) Drupal only uses twig blocks (allowing a neat way to extend templates)